 The bridge in Genoa, called the Ponte Morandi after its designer, Riccardo Morandi, was opened in 1967.… Read the rest “The Death of Ponte Morandi”

 Cancer is one our most feared diseases, so it isn’t surprising that we notice when it is linked to other parts of our lives.
 And it’s also not surprising that stories which sound plausible, but which may or may not be supported by evidence, or which are misunderstood, become part of our culture.
 Three such stories are, that we are in an epidemic of cancer, that vitamin C is a useful anti-cancer agent, and that an abortion increases a woman’s risk of later breast cancer.… Read the rest “Three Cancer Myths”

 The Waste-to-Energy plant “Amager Bakke” in Copenhagen, Denmark.
 Photo credit Niels Quist/Alamy stock photos.

 Most people do not enjoy talking, or reading, about garbage.
 For one thing, it’s boring.
 But it’s also disturbing: garbage imposes great costs on our economy and our society.
 The biggest problem is simply the amount of garbage we produce.
-For example, in 2015, two kilograms (4.4 pounds) of Municipal Solid Waste was generated per citizen of the USA every day (MSW is the fancy name for garbage).… Read the rest “What Should We Do About Garbage?
-A Burning Question”
+For example, in 2015, two kilograms (4.4 pounds) of Municipal Solid Waste was generated per citizen of the USA every day (MSW is the fancy name for garbage).… Read the rest “Why we should burn garbage”